 Manage your code signing files on bitrise.io.
 You can use iOS automatic provisioning to automatically download or generate the required provisioning profiles for your project.

-With automatic provisioning, the iOS Auto Provision Step will manage the Provisioning Profiles.
+With automatic provisioning, the iOS Auto Provision with App Store Connect API Step will manage the Provisioning Profiles.
 You only have to upload the .p12 certificate files manually to bitrise.io.

 Before you start ⚓